thanthese/bump-date/README.md

 ## Purpose

-Make working with dates in workflowy easy.
+Make working with dates in [workflowy](http://workflowy.com) easy.
 Support for expanding date fragments and for repeating dates.

 ## Usage

-It's a basic shell script: takes from `stdin`, writes to `stdout`.
-With no input it runs the tests and prints a report.
-On my system I have it hooked up to OS X's Automator using a node that transforms selected text, and bound to a shortcut.
+Hit the keyboard shortcut (default `ctrl + w`) to apply date magic to current line.

+## Installation

+Available both as a bookmarklet and as a chrome extension.

+### Bookmarklet

+Drag [this bookmarket]() to your toolbar.
+Click it while on workflowy to activate.
+The shortcut will work until you refresh the page.

+Note to chrome users: chrome will complain about insecure scripts.
+Click the shield in the address bar to allow.

+### Chrome extension

+TODO

+Once installed, you don't have to do anything to enable workflowy-bump on workflowy.com.

 ## Format